LI beaches, permits and access will be restricted for holiday, beyond

 As the coronavirus pandemic continues, several towns have issued passes and permits after Gov. Andrew M. Cuomo announced beaches in the state can open, but only at 50% capacity.

 In Long Beach, annual beach passes will only be sold to residents, and residents buying daily passes on the boardwalk will be required to show identification.
 The city will honor any seasonal beach passes purchased earlier this week by nonresidents.
-The city will allow seniors to buy passes from 8 a.m.-9 a.m.
+The city will allow seniors to buy passes from 8 a.m. to 9 a.m.
 Tuesdays and Thursdays.

 The Town of North Hempstead announced this week that it will waive both daily and annual parking fees at the North Hempstead Beach Park in Port Washington.